advance100/doc_webpack/api-in-modules.md

 });
 ```

-> Note: Can NOT be used in a async function.
+> Note: Can NOT be used in an async function.

 ---